yuto1115/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `LoanBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Track total amount of money owed**
+**Use case: `Add` a New Person**

 **MSS**

-1. Loan issuer requests to view the total amount of money owed.
-2. System calculates and displays the total outstanding loan amount.

-    Use Case Ends.

-**Extensions**

-* 2a.
-No outstanding loans exists.
-  2a.1.
-System displays a message indicating that there are no outstanding loans.
-Use Case Ends.

-**Use case: Add a New Loan**

-**MSS**

-1. User requests to add a new loan with details (e.g. amount, borrower, due date).
+1. User requests to add a new person with details name, phone, and tags.
-2. System records the new loan in the loan list.
+2. System records the new person in the loan list, and sets the initial loan to zero.
-3. System confirms that the loan has been successfully added.
+3. System confirms that the person has been successfully added.
 Use case ends.

 **Extensions**

 * 2a.
-The loan details are incomplete or invalid.
+The person details are incomplete or invalid.
   2a.1.
 System displays an error message and tells the user the correct format to enter.
 Use Case Resumes at Step 1.

-**Use case: Delete a loan**
+**Use case: `Delete` a loan**

 **MSS**

-1. User requests to delete a specific loan.
+1. User requests to delete a specific person.
-2. System removes the loan from the loan list.
+2. System removes the person from the loan list.
-3. System confirms that the loan has been successfully deleted.
+3. System confirms that the person has been successfully deleted.

     Use case ends.